Time’s arrow ⇒ decision theory

 Debates on which decision theory (EDT/CDT/UDT/FDT/etc.) is “rational” seem to revolve around how one should model “free will”.
 Do we optimize individual actions or entire policies?
 Do we model our choice as an evidential update or a causal intervention?

 Our cover article presents, I believe for the first time, a mathematically rigorous class of dynamical systems that resolve the century-old paradox between microscopic irreversibility and macroscopic causality.
 After establishing that the system’s macroscopic statistics are described by Bayes nets with timelike directed edges, Pearlean causal interventions arise as an effective way to model exogenous influences on a subsystem.
-From there, a sketch of why Darwinian natural selection may create CDT agents is as follows:
+From there, we can argue why Darwinian natural selection might create agents who follow Causal Decision Theory (CDT):

-Now consider a more complex environment, in which it would be infeasible to maintain a genetic lookup table of optimal actions.
-There, a successful algorithm might reason as follows: “Let’s imagine that I were an agent that does action A and simulate the results.
+3. Now consider a more complex environment, in which it would be infeasible to maintain a direct lookup table of optimal actions.
+There, a successful algorithm may adapt to its situation by reasoning as follows: “Let’s imagine that I were an agent that responds to this situation with action A, and simulate the results.
 Now let’s imagine instead that I were an agent that does action B and simulate the results.
-I cannot choose which kind of agent I am, but I see that I prefer the result of action B. Therefore, my action is B.”
+I cannot choose to change which kind of agent I am, but I see that I prefer the result of action B. Therefore, my action is B.”

 I argue that “free will” is precisely this process of considering multiple alternatives and outputting the action whose outcome best meets some internal criteria.
-Note that the algorithm deterministically chooses its preferred action B. Thus, there is no contradiction between determinism and choice.
+Note that the counterfactual action A never occurs, because the algorithm deterministically chooses its preferred action B. Thus, there is no contradiction between determinism and choice.